 echo "default" >> /etc/re6stnet/re6stnet.conf

-and make the service is started by calling:
+and make sure the service is started by calling:

 sudo su # service re6stnet status

 You can use the above command to see whether Re6st is working.
 The output should be similar to: